Edmonton is reimagining how we grow — balancing growth between developing new neighbourhoods and increasing density in existing ones.

 Redevelopment Process Info Graphic

-Development Permits
+Development Permit

-• Development Permits for new principal buildings, substantial redevelopment and demolition in redeveloping neighbourhoods require that signage be posted on the site within 14 days of the permit becoming valid.
+Development Permits for new principal buildings, substantial redevelopment, and demolition in redeveloping neighbourhoods require that signage be posted on the site within 14 days of the permit becoming valid.

 Building and Trades Permits